RobTyler970/Bucket-List/Main.md

 * - [ ] Build a model train layout
 * - [ ] Build a Tiny Home
 * - [ ] Go off the grid
+* - [ ] Have a 100 Gallon Aquarium with lots of fish
 * - [ ] Learn to touch type
 * - [ ] Learn to weld
 * - [ ] Raise chickens